deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 {% endraw %}

-## How do I limit user rights to specific namespaces?
+## How to set permissions for a user or group

-Use the `namespaceSelector` or `limitNamespaces` (deprecated) parameters in the [`ClusterAuthorizationRule`](../../modules/140-user-authz/cr.html#clusterauthorizationrule) CR.

-By default, the user is assigned the role User, the description of its permissions is provided [`here`](../../140-user-authz/readme.html#default-access-list-for-each-role).
+Parameters in the custom resource [`ClusterAuthorizationRule`](../../modules/140-user-authz/cr.html#clusterauthorizationrule) are used for configuration.